You can't ask your kid to do it

 - While on any screen, press the Command + Option + Esc keyboard shortcut.

-- A box will appear listing the current open apps on your Mac.
+- A box will appear listing the currently open apps on your Mac.
 Click on the one you think is using your Trash file and then hit the Force Quit button.

 Once the app is closed, you’ll be able to empty the Trash.